Welcome to Borah!

 Borah Elementary School is located off of 4th Street in beautiful Coeur d'Alene, Idaho!
 Our school serves over 350 students Kindergarten through 5th Grade.
 Borah Lions ROAR!

 This is a friendly reminder about our NEW drop-off and pick-up procedures.

-Students who are eating breakfast are welcome in at 8:30 on Tuesday through Friday, and 9:30 on Mondays (late start).
+Students who are eating breakfast are welcome in at 8:30am on Monday, Tuesday, Thursday, and Friday (Remote only Wednesday).
 Students here for breakfast should enter through the front doors by the main office and proceed directly to the cafeteria.
-All other students should be dropped off between 8:45 and 8:55 on Tuesday through Friday, and 9:45 to 9:55 on Mondays.
+All other students should be dropped off between 8:45am and 8:55am on Monday, Tuesday, Thursday, and Friday.
 Curb-side drop-off is through the south gates along McFarland St; kindergarten and first grade students will go directly to their classrooms through doors from the playground.
 2nd through 5th graders will be on the intermediate playground (basketball courts to the field).
-Students will enter together as a class at 8:55 (9:55 on Mondays) and the tardy bell rings at 9:00 (10:00 on Mondays).
+Students will enter together as a class at 8:55am (Remote only Wednesday) and the tardy bell rings at 9:00am (Remote only Wednesday).

 Pick-up of all kindergarten and first grade students is directly outside each classroom door at 3:30pm.
 Students may not leave unaccompanied.
 Older siblings may walk across the playground to arrive at the classroom doors to pick up K-1 students.
 All second through fifth grade students will exit through the south gate (McFarland St.) at 3:30pm.
 Thank you for helping us keep our students supervised and safe.